homecon/homecon/installation/installation.md

 And were done.

 #### NO-IP
 You can also use NO-IP for this service.
 It's free and provides nice names so thats fun, the downside is you have to confirm your address every month.
 To install it go to www.noip.com and register.
 Now add a host and choose a domain name to your liking.

-Now we need to download the client, install it on the raspberry pi and configure it to point to your domain name:
+Now we need to download the client, install it on the server and configure it to point to your domain name:
 ```
 $ cd /usr/local/src
 $ sudo wget http://www.no-ip.com/client/linux/noip-duc-linux.tar.gz